Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Are there any other ways to make an empty loop body stand out besides putting the null statement on a line by itself?
+<span class="ques"></span> Are there any other ways to make an empty loop body stand out besides putting the null statement on a line by itself?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Some programmers use a dummy `continue` statement:
+<span class="ans"></span> Some programmers use a dummy `continue` statement:

 ```C
 for(d = 2; d < n && n % d != 0; d++)